 In fourteen seasons as head coach, Kragh boasts a 279-243 record with 13 UMAC Postseason Tournament appearances.
 Bethany has been part of the Upper Midwest Athletic Conference and NCAA DIII since 2004.
 Prior to taking over the reins of the program in 2005, Kragh was the Vikings' pitching coach for three years, working with squads that combined for a 71-52 record, including back-to-back NJCAA Region XIII Championships.

-Kragh is entering his second season as the Mankato Moondogs Field Manager in the summer of 2017.
-For the past three seasons Kragh served as the pitching coach for the Moondogs and helped with the development of elite athletes around the country.
+Kragh is entering his third season as the Mankato Moondogs Field Manager in the summer of 2018.
+For the past three seasons, Kragh served as the pitching coach for the Moondogs and helped with the development of elite athletes around the country.
 His dedication to the game of baseball is evident as he directs Bethany baseball camps and coaches the game throughout the year.

 Kragh's baseball history is a rich one.
 The Minot, North Dakota, native was a four-year letter-winner at the University of North Dakota, where his name appears in the top 10 of numerous pitching categories and his school record for career pitching wins was just recently broken.